openstack/i18n/doc/source/infra.rst

 The first job is for Zanata-side updates.
 Up-to-date source strings to be translated are compared and updated between OpenStack project repositories and Zanata.
-If source texts in OpenStack project repositories are changed, then change sets are pushed into Zanata so translaters deal with up-to-date source strings.
+If source texts in OpenStack project repositories are changed, then change sets are pushed into Zanata so translators deal with up-to-date source strings.
 On the other hand, the second job is aimed to reflect changes in translated strings in Zanata (after translators do translation activities) into